 Students are required to develop a prospectus which requires skilled research techniques such as the development of a hypothesis, a thorough review of relevant articles from professional journals, and creation of a research design including proposed method of data collection and appropriate statistical analysis of results.
 A thorough application of APA guidelines is emphasized.
 Open to Psychology majors in the junior year.
 Prerequisite: Minimum grade of C in PSYC 341.
-Offered in spring and fall.
+Offered in the Fall and Spring.

-PSYC 415 History and Systems of Psychology 3 This course presents an historical study of the development of psychology as a natural and social science, from the time of the Ancient Greeks to the present.
-Topics include the philosophical and natural science roots of psychology, the interrelated development of the various theories of psychology and progress in the major areas of psychological research.
-All students will take the major field test (MFT).
+This course presents an historical study of the development of psychology as a natural and social science, from the time of the Ancient Greeks to the present.
+Topics include the philosophical and natural science roots of psychology, the interrelated development of the various theories of psychology, and progress in the major areas of psychological research.
+(All students will take the major field test MFT.)
 Prerequisite: Senior status as a psychology major or permission of instructor.
 Offered in fall and spring.